Not many colleges in Rhode Island offer Finance & Financial Management as a major. Just 7 to be precise.

 University of Rhode Island is among your best bets if you want to study Finance & Financial Management.
 It is found in the suburban area of Kingston, Rhode Island.

 Johnson & Wales University - Providence is a great decision for students pursuing a Finance & Financial Management degree.
+In addition to its bachelor's programs, Johnson & Wales University - Providence offers graduate degrees in Finance.
 Providence, Rhode Island is the perfect location for students who like the active city life.